cspotz/Paris-Heartbeat/README.md

 Green indicates many available bikes, red indicates few bikes, and a cross (❌) marks stations with no bikes at all 🤯.
 This visual inspection is worth it before delving into more involved data analysis.

-Using ``Isolation Forest``, an algorithm designed to detect "anomalies" in a given dataset, I could identify 147 (out of 1469) atypical stations including 16 station always full (over-utilization) and 5 stations always empty (under-utilization).
+Using ``Isolation Forest``, an algorithm designed to detect "anomalies" in a given dataset, I could identify 148 (out of 1469) atypical stations including 19 station always full (over-utilization) and 10 stations always empty (under-utilization).
 ![Vélib Station Availability Chart](https://github.com/cspotz/Paris-Heartbeat/blob/main/images/Anomaly.png)
 <p align="center"><em>Flies in the ointment?
 An analysis of anomalous pattern in the Vélib data</em></p>
-I analyzed the full datasets with all the timeframes, so the findings are a good tip for Vélib users 😉, though it remains to be checked whether for instance the altitude of the station impacts my claim of good tip 🥵.
+I analyzed the full datasets with all the timeframes, so the findings are a good tip for Vélib users 😉, though it remains to be checked whether, for instance, the altitude of the station impacts my claim of good tip 🥵.

 ## Beyond individual stations: sorting data by districts
 The previous maps may look a bit cluttered and adopting a coarser point of view of the data will prove insightful.
 The official list of Paris districts can be found [here](https://opendata.paris.fr/explore/dataset/quartier_paris/information/), and is also available in this repository for reproducibility.